Jeffro80/pdsnd_github/README.md

 ### Date created
-Project crated 22 September 2018
+Project created 22 September 2018

 ### Project Title
-Replace the Project Title
+Bikeshare Analysis Software

 ### Description
 Describe what your project is about and what it does